 How the Power Distance Measure Is Used

 The power distance statistic is used to find out how much people at every level of a social hierarchy accept their position in it and the setup of the hierarchy how it is right now.
 It is a judgment of satisfaction or dissatisfaction of the hierarchy based on the subject’s place within it.
 Power distance is a subjective measure, and there is no way to examine it objectively.

 Applications of Power Distance

-Examples of Power Distance
+Power Distance Culture Examples

+What is power distance in culture?
 There are many ways to use power distance in social research and industrial and organizational psychology.
 One example of power distance in social research is comparing income inequality.
 In some places, the power distance of income inequality is low.
 This means that there is a small spread between the richest and the poorest of people in society.
 Austria is an example of a low power distance country on this measure.
 Saudi Arabia is a high power distance country.

 - What is the Difference Between Industrial-Organizational Psychology and Human Resources?